• Skip to primary navigation

 • How to reheat: Place on your stovetop over medium-low heat, or in the microwave until heated thoroughly.

-• Serve accompanied with fluffy sourdough cornbread, buttermilk maple biscuits, sourdough discard focaccia, or potato biscuits.
+• Serve chili accompanied with sourdough cornbread, maple biscuits, or sourdough discard focaccia.

 💬 Frequently Asked Questions